7 Must-Try Breakfast Spots in Greenville, SC

 The omelets are amazing – the only place in town to make them right!
 Also, the breakfast potatoes are the best!

-I recommend the Market Skillet, loaded with eggs, veggies, potatoes, and cheese, and served with a biscuit/toast -a satisfying and extremely filling dish.
+I also recommend the Market Skillet, a great vegetarian entree loaded with eggs, veggies, potatoes, and cheese, and served with a biscuit/toast -a satisfying and extremely filling dish.
+I can’t count the number of times I’ve ordered this delicious dish.
+It’s perfect for vegetarians seeking a hearty meal!

 Those with a sweet tooth may want to indulge in Ghiradelli Chocolate Chip pancakes or Strawberry French toast.
 And, rare for a diner, Omega serves excellent coffee, and thus, there is no need to make a separate coffee run.

-Southern Living rated Stax as one of the best diners in the South.
+Southern Living and Food Network both rated Stax as one of the best diners in the South.
 This award comes at no surprise given the excellent food quality, great ambiance, and top notch service.

 - Location: 72 Orchard Park Drive